cabauman/Rx.Net-ReactiveUI-CheatSheet/README.md

 }
 ```

-**Should dispose of the subscription:** Now you're saying "attach to PropertyChanged on _this_ and tell me when the ViewModel property changes, then attach to PropertyChanged on _that_ (the view model) and tell me when SomeProperty changes."
+Now you're saying "attach to PropertyChanged on _this_ and tell me when the ViewModel property changes, then attach to PropertyChanged on _that_ (the view model) and tell me when SomeProperty changes."
 This implies the view model has a reference back to the view, which needs to be cleaned up or else the view model will keep the view alive.

-3) Performance tip
+5) Performance tip

 ```
 public MyView()